The best Todoist alternatives include Plaky, Any.do, monday.com, Kanbanchi, TickTick, Things, and a few others.

 In comparison, Todoist won’t alert others when a due date is changed.
 You can only set up reminders or keep track of the task’s schedule, which simply isn’t enough for effective collaboration.

 Plaky’s extensive free plan is also ideal for total beginners and teams with limited task management needs.
-The only real flaw I could find is a lack of integrations: currently, Plaky integrates only with Clockify, a time tracker, and Pumble, a team communication app.
+The only real flaw I could find is a lack of integrations.
+Currently, Plaky integrates with Clockify, for your time tracking needs, and offers Pumble integration, for improved team communication.

 That said, Plaky’s paid plans offer many additional features that make task management feel effortless, including: